-Dr. Lee received her M.M. in Collaborative Piano from the Longy School of Music where she studied with Brian Moll.
+Dr. Lee received her M.M. in Collaborative Piano from the Longy School of Music, where she studied with Brian Moll.
 During her time in Massachusetts, she worked as the primary pianist for the saxophone studios at the New England Conservatory, Boston University, and Boston Conservatory, where she worked with the renowned saxophonist Kenneth Radnofsky.
-After she completed her master’s degree, she worked as a staff pianist at Longy School of Music.
-Dr. Lee has performed in a large number of recitals, concerts, and new music festivals, including a world premiere performance of Charles Strouse’s Sonata for Horn and Piano and Armand Qualliotine’s Duo for Piano and Alto Saxophone.
-As an orchestral pianist, she performed in Jordan Hall as a guest keyboardist with the Boston Modern Orchestra Project in 2014.
+After completing her master’s degree, Dr. Lee worked as a Longy School of Music staff pianist.
+She continued her studies with Dr. Andrew Campbell at Arizona State University, where she received her Doctorate of Musical Arts in Collaborative Piano and Chamber Music in 2019.

 Dr. Lee published A New Piano Reduction of the Nielsen Flute Concerto in December 2019.
 She served as a judge penal in concerto competition finals for the University of Northern Colorado Southard Music Competition and the University of Wyoming Jacoby Competition in 2023.

 Dr. Lee joined Colorado State University as an instructor of music in collaborative piano in 2018.